NIST Compliance Guide

 - US Regulator of Consumer Data Protection Laws

-Thousands of independent cybersecurity professionals contributed to the development of NIST CSF to create an unbiased pathway for improving any organization's security baseline.
+Thousands of independent cybersecurity professionals contributed to the development of NIST CSF, now updated to NIST CSF 2.0, to create an unbiased pathway for improving any organization's security baseline.
 This is one of the reasons why NIST CSF is growing in popularity.
-Instead of designing a risk management program from a blank canvas, businesses can comply with NIST CSF and follow a battle-tested maturity model to strengthen their security posture rapidly.
+Instead of designing a risk management program from a blank canvas, businesses can comply with NIST CSF 2.0 and follow a battle-tested maturity model to strengthen their security posture rapidly.

 Learn how to choose a NIST CSF compliance product >

-Because NIST CSF was developed by industry experts, its implementation will also help stakeholders address the critical information technology vulnerabilities commonly overlooked in cybersecurity programs, significantly reducing an organization’s risk of data breaches.
+Because NIST CSF was developed by industry experts, stakeholders with limited cybersecurity knowledge can use the framework to identify and manage critical information security vulnerabilities, significantly reducing an organization’s risk of data breaches.

 NIST CSF is a member of the NIST special publication series.
 There are three frameworks in this series: